Leopard-2019/Will-a-Customer-Accept-the-Coupon/README.md

    ![](images/barplotprobabilityacceptnoacceptcouponbykidspassanger.png)

 * The coupons most likely to be accepted for all the drivers without/with passenger, but with Kid(s) are:"Coffe House", "Restaurant (<20)", and "Carry out & Take Away".

- * The conditional probability that drivers without/with passengers accept coupons  is much higher by a wide margin during sunny days as shown in the figure below:
+ * The conditional probability that drivers without/with passengers accepts coupons  is much higher by a wide margin during sunny days as shown in the barplot below:

     ![](images/barplotprobabilityacceptnoacceptcouponbyweather.png)

- * The conditional probability that "Male" drivers  accepts coupons  is slighlty higher than the Female drivers as shown in figure below:
+ * The conditional probability that "Male" drivers  accepts coupons  is slighlty higher than the Female drivers as shown in barplot below:

     ![](images/barplotprobabilityacceptnoacceptcouponbygender.png)